legend80s/create-test-app/README.md

 <h1 align="center">Welcome to create-test-app 👋</h1>

 > Armed your project with Jest.
->
-> A scaffolding CLI to make your project tested by Jest and with coverage enabled.
+> A opinionated scaffolding CLI to make your project tested by Jest and with coverage enabled.

 ## Why

-Because configure Jest and coverage is trivial 🤕😰.
+Because configure Jest and coverage is trivial 🤕.

 ## Use